HDB resale flat prices declined 0.1% in Q2: Flash estimates

 The resale price index - which provides information on the general price movements in the resale public housing market - is estimated to have slid to 133.7 from 133.9 the previous quarter, HDB said.

-HDB plans to offer about 3,850 Build-To-Order (BTO) flats in Bukit Batok and Sengkang in August this year, it added.
+HDB will offer about 3,850 Build-To-Order (BTO) flats in Bukit Batok and Sengkang in August this year, it added.